kwak123/react-deno-canvas/README.md

-Will probably need to do deno fetch index.ts --lock=lock.json --reload first to fetch deps (and again with an additional --write-lock whenever you import a new dep).
+Will probably need to do first to fetch deps (and again with an additional --write-lock whenever you import a new dep).

+On first load:
+`deno fetch index.ts --lock=lock.json --reload`

+After adding deps:
+`deno fetch index.ts --lock=lock.json --reload --lock-write`